Promo codes

 Grit & Durability

 The Crystal Blue Endurance Surface uses a precision crystal-infused particulate encapsulation process — Blue Crystal media mechanically interlocked into the face rather than applied as a peel-ply layer that wears away.
 The better-supported benefit is not a massive top-end RPM jump; it is more consistent bite and longer-lasting useful texture compared with standard raw carbon.
-Long-term independent data is still developing as more players put hours on the paddle.
+Long-term data in our rotation is still developing as more players put hours on the paddle.

 Who It's For